SubhadityaMukherjee/AI-knowledge-base/docs/Beneficence.md

 ---

 # Beneficence
-- One of the three [[Belmont Principles|Belmont principles]], the requirement that physicians and researchers provide, to the best of their ability, positive benefits for patients that participate in clinical trials, including good health and the prevention and removal of harmful conditions.
+- One of the three [Belmont principles](Belmont%20Principles.md), the requirement that physicians and researchers provide, to the best of their ability, positive benefits for patients that participate in clinical trials, including good health and the prevention and removal of harmful conditions.